-- Long-term factors: Arab unity; strategic importance of the Middle East; foreign involvement; persecution of Jews - Jewish resistance to the British mandate - Reasons for, and effects of, the UN decision to partition Palestine - Involvement of the USA - Challenges to the state of Israel between 1948 and 1973: Arab-Israeli War (1948-49), Suez Crisis (1956); Six-Day War (1967); Yom Kippur War (1973) - The role of key individuals including Nasser, Ben Gurion, Sadat, Meir - Consequences of the wars for Arabs and Israelis - Reasons for the growth of the Palestine Liberation Organisation (PLO) and the changing role of Arafat - Attempts at reconciliation and peace agreements - Reasons for superpower involvement including oil - American policies and their impact - Soviet policies and their impact - The Iranian Revolution (1979): causes and outcomes for Iran and the region - Iran-Iraq War (1980-88): causes and outcomes for the region - Gulf War (1990-91): causes and immediate results for the region
+Theme 4: Conflict in the Middle East, 1948-91 Key questions Content How and why was the state of Israel created?
+Long-term factors: Arab unity; strategic importance of the Middle East; foreign involvement; persecution of Jews Jewish resistance to the British mandate Reasons for, and effects of, the UN decision to partition Palestine Involvement of the USA How did the Arab-Israeli conflict develop between 1948 and 1979?
+Challenges to the state of Israel between 1948 and 1973: Arab-Israeli War (1948-49), Suez Crisis (1956); Six-Day War (1967); Yom Kippur War (1973) The role of key individuals including Nasser, Ben Gurion, Sadat, Meir Consequences of the wars for Arabs and Israelis Reasons for the growth of the Palestine Liberation Organisation (PLO) and the changing role of Arafat Attempts at reconciliation and peace agreements What impact did the Cold War have on the conflict in the Middle East?
+Reasons for superpower involvement including oil American policies and their impact Soviet policies and their impact What additional factors led to the de-stabilisation of the Middle East between 1975 and 1991?
+The Iranian Revolution (1979): causes and outcomes for Iran and the region Iran-Iraq War (1980-88): causes and outcomes for the region Gulf War (1990-91): causes and immediate results for the region